-This course is designed for Special Education students who have the skills to complete English 3-4, but need to be in a smaller class environment.
-This one-year course using the Nevada Academic Content Standards (NVACS) will continue to develop the fundamentals of communication skills - reading, writing, speaking and listening-- necessary for college and career readiness in a twenty-first century, globally competitive society.
+This course is designed for Special Education students who have the skills to complete English 3-4 but need to be in a smaller class environment.
+This one-year course using the Nevada Academic Content Standards (NVACS) will continue to develop the fundamentals of communication skills - reading, writing, speaking, and listening-- necessary for college and career readiness in a twenty-first century, globally competitive society.
 Through close reading of a variety of grade-appropriate, high-quality contemporary works, classical literature, and literary nonfiction, students will continue to develop the reading comprehension skills and reading strategies required to be highly literate individuals.
-Students will engage in both short and long-term writing assignments in three main genres--argument, informative/explanatory, and narrative--as well as using writing as a way to comprehend text.
+Students will engage in both short and long-term writing assignments in three main genres--argument, informative/explanatory, and narrative--as well as using writing to comprehend text.
 Language instruction will focus on the balance between rules and manipulating language for the purpose of craft as well as building an extensive vocabulary.
 Research and technology will be embedded throughout the course.
 The course will be taught using a variety of teaching techniques from direct instruction to small group work with a focus on meaningful student discussion.
 This course will be taught by a Special Education teacher who is HQ in English.
-As a part of this course, students are required to take the Nevada End of Course Final for English as the semester 2 final exam.